defuse/swatd/README.md

 When enough sensors 'fail', SWATd will conclude that you are being raided and will run the script you have configured.

-Sensors are just commands (or scripts).
+Sensors are commands (or scripts) that are repeatedly executed.
 A sensor 'fails' when its exit code makes a transition from zero to non-zero.
 This makes configuration easy and powerful.
-For example, you could create a sensor that fails when your WiFi network is out of range, and another that fails when your ethernet cable is unplugged.
+For example, you could create a sensor that fails when your WiFi network is out of range, and another that fails when your Ethernet cable is unplugged.

 Building and Installing
 -----------------------